dweagle/komanager/README.md

 ```YAML
 python3 -m pip install -r requirements.txt
 ```
-5. Run status-overlay.
+5. Run komanager.
 This will create a settings file that you can edit your overlay and collection preferences.
 This runs the script one time and exits.
 ```YAML
 python3 komanager.py -r
 ```